Save The Date!

-Each year, the Cathedral Basilica acknowledges a member of our religious or civic community with our prestigious Keys and Sword Award, named in honor of Saints Peter and Paul, which recognizes extraordinary commitment and selfless dedication in service to others.
+For several years in the past, the Cathedral Parish acknowledged a member of our religious or civic community with the Keys and Sword Award, named after the symbols of Saints Peter and Paul, which recognizes extraordinary commitment and selfless dedication in service to others.
 It acknowledges one whose actions reflect the Gospel values of faith, valor, selfless service, personal sacrifice and respect.
 The Award was designed by Robert F. McGovern.
-Honorees are nominated and selected by a process of consultation involving clergy and cathedral Parishioners and members of the Archdiocesan Community.
+Honorees are nominated and selected by a process of consultation involving the parish priests, parishioners and members of the Archdiocesan community.

 View videos of the Award’s previous recipients: